Kotlin/kotlinx.serialization/docs/runtime_usage.md

 or to define different serializers for different formats.
 The latter allows polymorphic serialization and deserialization using runtime class information and recorded name of a class.
-Consult theirs documentation for details.
+Consult their documentation for details.
 Polymorphic serialization is explained in details [here](polymorphism.md).

 Both use serial modules system, which is explained [here](custom_serializers.md#registering-and-context).